hssharadga/hssharadga.github.io/about.md

 title: " "
 ---

->Smart grid optimization
+Smart grid optimization
+---

 My tool has been awarded **$115K** in the <a href="https://gocompetition.energy.gov/" target="_blank">ARPA-E</a>  Power Grid Optimization competition, <br>
 as detailed in the following publications: <br>
 &nbsp;&nbsp; <a href="https://hssharadga.github.io/assets/IEEE_TIA.pdf" target="_blank">IEEE Transactions</a>  <br>
 &nbsp;&nbsp; <a href="https://hssharadga.github.io/assets/IEEE_TPEC.pdf" target="_blank">IEEE-TPEC</a>

->Computer vision
+Computer vision
+---

 My research focuses on image inpainting—reconstructing missing parts of an image— <br>
 using deep learning and advanced neural networks.